SohamVaidya12/ISL-Interpreter-system/README.md

    - Deploying the system in hospitals, airports, and government offices to facilitate communication for the hearing-impaired in real-world scenarios.

 ---
+##  👥 Contributers
+- **Soham Nilesh Vaidya**: Lead Developer and Researcher [LinkedIn](https://www.linkedin.com/in/soham-vaidya-b31b21224/)
+- **Shivanjali Nimbalkar**: Data Curator and Model Trainer [LinkedIn](https://www.linkedin.com/in/shivanjali-nimbalkar-a55415226/)
+- **Mayuri Gade**: Deployment Specialist [LinkedIn](https://www.linkedin.com/in/mayuri-gade-57835a326/)
+- **Pranali Hagare**: Interface Designer [LinkedIn](https://www.linkedin.com/in/pranali-hagare/)

+## 🙏 Acknowledgments
+We would like to sincerely thank **[Mr.Pradip Shendage]**, our guide, for their invaluable support, feedback, and mentorship throughout the development of the ISL Interpreter System.
+Their guidance helped us overcome challenges and achieve our project goals.

 ## 🏆 Achievements